agoragames/improved_logging/README.md

 @ImprovedLogging.custom = "my-custom-string"@
 * This sets a custom string that will be printed at the beginning of the output, if desired.

+## Format

+It adds severity level (with colour, if colour is enabled), hostname and process ID to each log line, and it and adds warn() and exception() methods that take an exception as an argument and print the stack trace.

 ## License